 You should keep in touch with your lender and make sure that the funds are transferred to your account on the closing day.
 Many banks get tardy with this and it can cause a lot of panic at the last minute.
 Again, communication with your mortgage broker is key.
 Keep in touch.

-Also, remember that I have been through this more than a few times and have good resources for trades people that you might need to help ensure a smooth move.
-I have all sorts of names up my sleeve so keep in touch and don’t hesitate to call me for assistance.
+Also, remember that we have been through this more than a few times and have good resources for trades people that you might need to help ensure a smooth move.
+We have all sorts of names up our sleeve so keep in touch and don’t hesitate to call us for assistance.

 Cheers and Good Luck!